Biltmore Forest School: History

 Schenck proudly said, “My boys worked continuously in the woods, while those at other schools saw wood only on their desks.”
 The students learned felling, logging, sawing, operating machinery, transplanting seedlings, and caring for tree nurseries.
 In addition, their studies included botany, dendrology, fish and game, and forest economics.
 Schenck also took students with him on his annual vacation to Europe.

-However, student residences were less than desirable; students were told "find yourself a place to stay" amongst the abandoned farmhouses and cabins in the area.
+However, student residences were less than desirable; students were told to "find yourself a place to stay" amongst the abandoned farmhouses and cabins in the area.
 When the students were at their summer camp at Pink Beds in Transylvania County, five of the buildings they lived in were called Hell Hole, Little Bohemia, Little Hell Hole, The Palace, and Rest for the Wicked.
 Some students were lucky and found a place to stay with the rangers.
 Despite this, tuition for the school was expensive at $200 a year, meaning that its students mostly came from wealthier families.
 In contrast, tuition was $175 a year for Harvard University in the same year.
 By 1906, the school's brochure indicated that a year at Biltmore Forest School cost closer to $750, with a horse, food, boarding, travel, and the $200 in tuition.
 During a national financial crisis, Schenck was forced to raise tuition to $250, and again in January 1909, to $300.

 Geographically, the school's students came mostly from the South and Midwest.
 Many were the children of lumbermen who wanted to increase profits in their family business.
 However, there were also students from the Northeast who were interested in conservation.
 These students tended to be from upper-middle-class families and lack a background in forestry or lumber.
 Regardless of background, the graduates of the Biltmore Forest School were hired into the new United States Division of Forestry which was under the leadership of Biltmore Estate's former forester, Pinchot.
 This mutually beneficial relationship was short-lived; Pinchot helped establish the forestry school at Yale University with a $150,000 endowment from his father.
 These students were being taught Pinchot's view of forestry and were, therefore, more likely to be hired by him.